HYang1996/NetworkSim/docs/source/README.rst

     A typical WDM optical ring network in the data center

-Currently, two protocols have been implemented for the simulation, namely the fixed transmitter (FT) - tunable receiver (TR) protocol and the tunable transmitter (TT) - fixed receiver (FR) protocol.
+In this package, two protocols have been implemented for the simulation, namely the fixed transmitter - tunable receiver (FT-TR) protocol and the tunable transmitter - fixed receiver (TT-FR) protocol.

+This package is developed as part of our final year group project and is still under development.
+It will be constantly updated as we troubleshoot bugs and implement additional features.

 Installation
 ------------